 Best trails in Gan Hapsalim National Park

 Want to find the best trails in Gan Hapsalim National Park for an adventurous hike or a family trip?
-AllTrails has 30 great trails for hiking, camping, and backpacking and more.
+AllTrails has 29 great trails for hiking and walking and more.
 Enjoy hand-curated trail maps, along with reviews and photos from nature lovers like you.

-Ready for your next hike or bike ride?
+Ready for your next adventure?
 Explore one of 3 easy hiking trails in Gan Hapsalim National Park that are great for the whole family.
-Looking for a more strenuous hike?
-We've got you covered, with trails ranging from 154 to 3,999 feet in elevation gain.
+Looking for elevation?
+Trails in this park range from 154 to 4,153 feet of elevation gain.
 Whatever you have planned for the day, you can find the perfect trail for your next trip to Gan Hapsalim National Park.

 Top trails